DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `!
 Title:` Specifies the intended name of the list.
 Required to make the name automatically show up in the settings of most adblockers, instead of the URL or of manual text input.
 * `!
 Version:` The version number/alphanumeric of the list.
 Unofficially used to distinguish which version of a list a user is using.
 Used administratively by Adblock Plus' list report system (which requires a number-only version value).
 Many lists choose to use `!
 Last modified` as well or instead.
 * `!
 Expires:`: Determines the timespan between each automated sync attempt with the list's source.
 Values are given in "n day/days".
 ABP also supports "hour/hours".
+* `!
+Homepage:` In uBlock Origin, it determines the link that the list's 🏠 (house) button in uBO's settings leads to.
+Often also used in other adblockers for informational purposes.

 ## uBlock Origin and AdGuard only:
 #### Hiding